BobBoldin/splice_horizon/docs/episodes/ch01/draft.md

 "No," Elias said.
 "We want purchase, not mass."

 He steadied his hands at the edge of the field.
 The gloves squeaked when he eased pressure.
-A faint tremor touched the lintel of the surgical lamp, not from his hands, but from the building's ventilation change as the night cycle deepened.
+A faint tremor touched the lintel as the building's ventilation shifted with the deepening night.
 The ship would have called this ordinary.
-The body under his hands did not.
+The body under his hands felt every small change.

 "Pressure is now low," the anesthetist said.
 "Heart rate is irregular."